Influence of the majority group on individual judgments in online spontaneous conversations: Discussion and conclusions

 Online spontaneous conversations, such as those examined in this research, often take on a playful or game-like character.
 Despite having potentially relevant interest for participants (for example, in shaping their self-presentation or gaining recognition within the group), comments in these forums rarely produce tangible consequences for others.
-In addition, depending on he online platform analyzed, specific topics under discussion may lead to different outcomes, since moral issues often elicit deeper value-based disagreements than the relatively lighthearted conversations examined here, which may limit the direct transferability of our findings.
+In addition, depending on the online platform analyzed, specific topics under discussion may lead to different outcomes, since moral issues often elicit deeper value-based disagreements than the relatively lighthearted conversations examined here, which may limit the direct transferability of our findings.

+Our results describe anti-conformity observed within the \texttt{AITA} conversational context, and may not directly extend to other online platforms where moderation, regulations, and guidelines differ.
 These considerations are valuable for the computational social science research endeavor of rethinking ENT and its applicability to online settings, as digital environments foster social interaction that are qualitatively distinct from more consequential real-world contexts.

 Ultimately, our Bayesian model represents the best available proxy for addressing our \textbf{RQ} with the available data.
 Nevertheless, it does not account for additional confounders that foundational works have identified as potentially relevant for social norms formation and change, such as individuals’ inner beliefs and prior knowledge~\citep{Turner1996}.
 While these dimensions fall outside the scope of our current analysis, acknowledging their importance is essential for situating our contribution within the broader theoretical landscape and for guiding future extensions of this line of research.